circleci/circleci-docs/jekyll/_cci2/remote-docker.md

 ---

 ## Overview

-For security reasons [Docker Executor]({{ site.baseurl }}/2.0/executor-types#docker-executor) does not allow building Docker images within a [job space]({{ site.baseurl }}/2.0/glossary#job-space).
-To enable customers to build, run and publish new images we've introduced a special feature which for each build creates a remote and fully isolated environment configured to execute Docker commands.
+For security reasons, the [Docker Executor]({{ site.baseurl }}/2.0/executor-types#docker-executor) doesn’t allow building Docker images within a [job space]({{ site.baseurl }}/2.0/glossary#job-space).

+To help users build, run, and publish new images, we’ve introduced a special feature which creates a separate environment for each build.
+This environment is remote, fully-isolated and has been configured to execute Docker commands

 ## Configuration
 If your build requires executing any `docker` or `docker-compose` commands you need to add a special step into your `.circleci/config.yml`:

 ``` YAML